 Once you have applied for admission to WCU, you will receive an email invitation to register online for an Audition Day.
 You will be able to register for an audition date within the next three available dates.
 Transfer students have separate audition dates.

-The audition has three main parts (Dictation, Intonation & Sight-Singing, and Major-level Proficiency on an instrument, piano/organ, or voice) that all prospective music majors must complete.
+The audition has two main parts (Intonation & Sight-Singing, and Major-level Proficiency on an instrument, piano/organ, or voice) that all prospective music majors must complete.
 Please review the Audition Requirements below before your audition.

 Instead of a quota system, students are required to earn a minimum audition score for acceptance into their chosen major program within the School of Music.
 We will notify you of your audition results by email.
 We feel that it is important to return a students' results quickly so that they have time to take sample lessons or shadow students before making commitments enroll at a particular university.
 Passing the School of Music audition does not guarantee admission to West Chester University.
 You must still submit all materials to complete your application and meet all academic requirements in order to be accepted to the University.
 The final admissions decision will be sent by the Office of Admissions.